Your Christmas Sweater May Not Be So Jolly for the Planet

 Christmas sweaters, but make them sustainable.
 Courtesy Vitaliy Rigalovsky | Unsplash

 You can also choose to buy from thrift stores or vintage markets, and another option is to rent, too.
-In the U.K., rental platform By Rotation has even teamed up with budget supermarket Lidl to offer a Christmas sweater rental service to offer a Lidl-themed design for just £2 per day.
+Last year, U.K., rental platform By Rotation teamed up with budget supermarket Lidl to offer a Christmas sweater rental service for just £2 per day.
+By Rotation launched what it called the “world’s largest” rental pop-up in London last month, with plans to host several before the holidays, according to Forbes.

 “With Christmas being one of the top occasions of the year when the demand for purchasing single-wear outfits skyrockets, renting a festive jumper for your holiday season plans is a great way to leave a positive impact on the planet and also save money,” Eshita Kabra, By Rotation CEO, told the Daily Mail.